cheerans/Microservices-Architecture/README.md

 ![alt text](CICD.png)

-# Realistic Microservices Architecture and achieving dream performance
+# Conservative Microservices Architecture and achieving Dream performance

-The minimal Microservices mode allows us to scale our deployments properly.
-That is all that it does as a solution.
+A conservative Microservices architecture allows us to scale our deployments properly and efficiently and structurally sound from aspects of failover and availability.
+That is all that Microservices focuses as a solution.
 CICD is a different animal than Microservices and do not belong in the species at all.
-Splitting Microservices properly allows us to scale the busier portions to more instances and scale up and down as per load and achieve cost effectiveness on hardware, as well as high availability, fault tolerance.
+Splitting Microservices properly allows us to scale the busier servcies to have more instances and scale up and down a group of services as per PRESENT TIME load and achieve cost effectiveness on hardware, as well as high availability and fault tolerance(failover).
 This is the real use of Microservices architecture.
-The fault tolerance is achieved very easily and server farms are integrated with minimal code and testing.
+Microservices framework achieves fault tolerance using framework capabilities and server farms are integrated using provided mechanisms.

 The components of this design are